v-rajagt/IntuneDocs/intune/apps/lob-apps-windows.md

 A line-of-business (LOB) app is one that you add from an app installation file.
 This kind of app is typically written in-house.
 The following steps provide guidance to help you add a Windows LOB app to Microsoft Intune.

 > [!IMPORTANT]
-> When deploying Win32 apps using an installation file with the *.msi* extension, consider using [Intune Management Extension](../apps/intune-management-extension.md) exclusively, particularly when you have a multi-file Win32 app installer.
+> When deploying Win32 apps using an installation file with the *.msi* extension, consider using [Intune Management Extension](../apps/intune-management-extension.md).
 If you mix the installation of Win32 apps and line-of-business apps during AutoPilot enrollment, the app installation may fail.

 ## Step 1: Specify the software setup file